Edirne railway station: History

 The original railway station in Edirne was built in 1873 by the Oriental Railway (CO) as part of a railway from Istanbul to Vienna.
 When the Treaty of Lausanne was signed in 1923, after Turkish War of Independence, the border between Turkey and Greece was placed along the Maritsa river, except for a small portion of land west of Edirne which remained Turkish.
 This proved problematic for trains heading to Europe via Bulgaria from Turkey and Greece, since trains need to enter Turkey, from Greece, and then exit back into Greece 7 km further in order to continue northwest into Bulgaria.

 In the late 1960s, the Turkish State Railways (TCDD) decided to build an 86.5 km long bypass connecting to Bulgaria directly.
 Part of this new railway line was a new railway station in Edirne.
 This new station was built in a more central location with a larger station building, built in the Postmodern style.
 The new station, along with the railway, was opened in August 1971.
 This led to the closure of Karaağaç station, which was closed to railway traffic on 4 October of the same year.

 In 1989, Optima Tours began operating a motorail train service from Edirne to Villach, Austria.
 The train, named the Optima Express, was the first motorail train service in Turkey.

 Edirne station was electrified in 1997, with 25 kV AC, 60 HZ overhead wire.

+Services

+Between 1991 and March 2013 the Balkan Express, (an international overnight InterCity sleeper train jointly operated by the Turkish State Railways (TCDD), Bulgarian State Railways (BDŽ), Serbian Railways (ŽS) and Hungarian State Railways (MÁV) linking Istanbul's Sirkeci station, Turkey and Budapest Keleti station, via Sofia, Bulgaria and Belgrade, Serbia, made scheduled stops at Edirne.